uyuni-project/tetra/SPECIAL_CASES.md

 ## Other build tools

 Other build tools are currently unsupported but will be added in the future.
-You can nevertheless use them - the only rule is that you have to keep all of their files in `kit`.
+You can nevertheless use them just make sure all of their files, included automatically downloaded ones, are stored in `kit`.

 ## [OBS](build.opensuse.org) integration